-Recent Research on Fibromyalgia
+Research on Fibromyalgia

-They reviewed electronic databases such as PubMed, EMBASE, OVID-MEDLINE, SPRINGLINK, CNKI (China Knowledge Resource Integrated Database), Weipu Database for Chinese Technical Periodicals, Wan Fang Data, ProQuest Dissertations and Theses A&I, and searched using the terms massage, manual therapy, Tuina, fibromyalgia, fibrositis, myofascial pain.
-Out of 433 relevant publications, six were included in the study, the rest excluded due to issues of bias, allocation concealment, blinding and incomplete outcome data or selective outcome reporting (Li, Wang, Feng, & Sun, 2014).
+They reviewed electronic databases such as PubMed, EMBASE, OVID-MEDLINE, SPRINGLINK, CNKI (China Knowledge Resource Integrated Database), Weipu Database for Chinese Technical Periodicals, Wan Fang Data, ProQuest Dissertations, and Theses A&I, and searched using the terms massage, manual therapy, Tuina, fibromyalgia, fibrositis, myofascial pain.
+Out of 433 relevant publications, six were included in the study, and the rest were excluded due to bias, allocation concealment, blinding, and incomplete outcome data or selective outcome reporting.

-The results of this study provide us with an evidence based treatment option for fibromyalgia: massage therapy.
+The results of this study provide us with an evidence-based treatment option for fibromyalgia: massage therapy.

 Family and Caregivers Benefit from Massage Therapy

 Others who would benefit greatly from massage therapy are the family and caretakers of those with fibromyalgia.
 People with fibromyalgia suffer greatly from this disease and are not alone in it.
 Family members of those with fibromyalgia often feel neglected, isolated, and overburdened in coping with and supporting those with the disease.

 Children or dependents of those with fibromyalgia feel abandoned, as their sick parents cannot do for them or offer them emotional and physical support.

 Marriage partners and significant others, friends, and peers feel frustrated because the fibromyalgia patient is chronically absent.
 They are physically absent, as the disease limits their movements, and emotionally absent as they withdraw into their own world of pain.